nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, especially in medical applications.

-### Expanded Definition and Usage\nNano-drug cancer treatment represents a significant advancement in oncology, where the use of nanotechnology in drug delivery is transforming how chemotherapy is applied.
+### Expanded Definition and Usage:
+Nano-drug cancer treatment represents a significant advancement in oncology, where the use of nanotechnology in drug delivery is transforming how chemotherapy is applied.
 By utilizing nanoparticles, these treatments can navigate the body's circulatory system more effectively, penetrating the tumor microenvironment directly.
 This not only enhances the drug's tumor-killing effects but also significantly minimizes damage to healthy tissue, a major drawback of traditional systemic chemotherapy.
 Furthermore, the ability to functionalize nanoparticles with targeting ligands allows for specific targeting of cancer cells based on genetic or molecular markers, providing a more personalized treatment approach.

 The integration of nano-drug treatments into standard oncological practices is expected to lead to improved survival rates and quality of life for cancer patients, making these therapies a cornerstone of future cancer management protocols.